Why Cyprus

 Life in Cyprus

 Life on this European island is synonymous with peace of mind without taking away the things that make living exciting and adventurous.
-With over 300 sunny days per year and proximity to mountains, Mediterranean beaches and lively towns, residents can conveniently choose between a multitude of activities.
+With over 300 sunny days per year and proximity to mountains and Mediterranean beaches, residents can enjoy a high quality of life without compromising on modern conveniences.

 Facts